LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Debugging support

-When debugging using the integrated terminal, the current clause (at unification ports) is show in the active editor window.
+When debugging in the integrated terminal using the `debugger` tool, the current clause (at leashed unification ports) is show in the active editor window.

 ### Hover contents